-The Grand Ledge Public Schools Board of Education recognizes that each building within the Grand Ledge Public Schools may have one or more Automatic External Defibrillators (AED) readily available, to minimize the risk associated with Sudden Cardiac Arrest (SCA) among its students, employees and visitors.
+Each building within the Grand Ledge Public Schools may have one or more Automatic External Defibrillators (AED) readily available, to minimize the risk associated with Sudden Cardiac Arrest (SCA) among its students, employees and visitors.
 The management and administration of a school-based AED program within Grand Ledge Public Schools will conform to standards set forth by Public Act 12 of 2014, with standard established by the American Heart Association and will follow the requirements of the Food and Drug Administration.
+The Oversight Physician for the AED Program is Juan C. Rojas, M.D. through Aventric Technologies/Heart AED.